- Height: 1.8m ,

 GALACTIC CIVIL WAR

-Han Solo, along with his friend Chewbacca, was hired by Obi-Wan Kenobi and Luke Skywalker to provide passage to Alderaan.
+After his exploits on Kessel, Han won the Falcon from Lando in a game of sabacc, embarking on a smuggling career with Chewbacca.
+Years later, the two were hired by Obi-Wan Kenobi and Luke Skywalker to provide passage to Alderaan.
 Han boasted that his starship, the Millennium Falcon, could make the Kessel Run in less than 12 parsecs; whether that was true is unknown, but he needed the job.
 The smuggler was deep in debt to crime lord Jabba the Hutt, who had placed a bounty on his head.
 In a sit-down standoff at the Mos Eisley cantina, Han blasted Greedo, one of Jabba’s bounty hunters looking to collect a handsome sum for the Corellian.
 He later had a run in with the gangster himself, convincing Jabba to give him more time -- though it would cost 15% extra.